oguzaybilir/Lane-Segmentation/README.md

 # Segmentation İnferences Tool for U-Net and YOLOv7

-This project was conducted to compare the two most widely used segmentation architectures in real time.
+This project was conducted to compare the two most widely used segmentation architectures.

 The system features: